zhaojesen-cyber/escool/README.md

 ## License

-© 2024 Escool.
+© 2024 Soocool.
 All rights reserved.